midiwidi/ZigbeeWaterMeter/README.md

 Here are the planned improvements:

 1. Implement battery monitoring and reporting via Zigbee.
-1. Add a reset button to leave the network and rejoin.
 1. Design a custom PCB for the ESP32-C6, connectors, and resistors.
 1. Create a 3D-printed enclosure for secure installation.